collective/collective.exampledevtools/docs/index.rst

 It's worrying when a Plone instance has become completely unresponsive (ie frozen by a deadlock).
 There are multiple packages available to debug a frozen Plone instance.
-All packages have in common that they can read out a stacktrace, allowing to pin point the cause of the freeze.
+All packages have in common that they can read out a stacktrace, allowing to pinpoint the cause of the freeze.

 `Mr.freeze <http://pypi.python.org/pypi/mr.freeze>`_  can do several things.
 Provide a stacktrace of the frozen instance, drop Zope to a pdb debug prompt and reload the source code or zcml.